-How I Became a Patient Advocate.
+How I became a Patient Advocate

 Throughout this journey, I have met many others who also found themselves in overwhelmingly critical situations where they had no idea where to begin, or how to get their concerns across, or what questions to ask.
 They needed help.
 Emotions were high.
 Family members were scattered.
 The medical terminology was confusing and daunting.
 Decisions needed to be made.
-Someone needed to be an advocate for these patients and family members.